flux-framework/rfc/spec_20.rst

       ! & ' " ^ ` | ( )

    Additionally, the ``@`` character is reserved for scheduler specific property use.
-Any suffix that appears after the ``@`` character in a property name SHALL be a scheduler-specific string.
-For example, ``amd-mi50@gpu``, ``amd-mi50`` SHALL be the property string, but a scheduler MAY use the ``gpu`` suffix to perform scheduling optimization for gpus of the corresponding ranks.
+In this case, the literal property SHALL still apply to the defined execution target ranks, but the scheduler MAY use the suffix after ``@`` to apply the property to children resources of the execution target or for another scheduler specific purpose.
+For example, the property ``amd-mi50@gpu`` SHALL apply to the defined execution target ranks, but a scheduler MAY use the ``gpu`` suffix to perform scheduling optimization for gpus of the corresponding ranks.
+This MAY result in both ``amd-mi50@gpu`` and ``amd-mi50`` being valid properties for resources in the instance.

 **starttime**
    The value of the ``starttime`` key, if present, SHALL